Don’t Struggle Alone – We Can Help

-An IVA is a Government scheme to help those with unaffordable unsecured debts.
+An IVA is a legal process to help those with unaffordable unsecured debts.
 It is designed to help people who have little prospect of repaying their debts in full – but who want to avoid bankruptcy and repay as best as they can.

 How an IVA works

-An IVA is an agreement between you and the those to which you own money.
+An IVA is an agreement between you and those to whom you owe money.
 We’ll review your financial situation to determine what you can realistically afford to repay each month.
 Should an IVA be the most appropriate course of action we will recommend a formal proposal to your creditors.